 Wine bottles crafted from distinctive green glass, similar to glass found in Jamestowne, are made in demonstrations every day.
 Watch the artisans, then purchase glass gifts if you’d like.
 Part of the proceeds go back to support the National Park Service.

 5. Explore Colonial Williamsburg for Free

 Colonial Williamsburg is one of the biggest draws to the area.
 It is the largest living history museum in the United States and can be an all day activity.
-Yet it can cost a pretty penny, starting at $40.99 for an adult.
-(A very restricted pass also starts at $25.99.)
+Yet it can cost a pretty penny, starting at $46.99 for an adult.

-Decide you want to have the full experience?
-Go back to the Visitor Center to buy a ticket.
+If you decide you want to have the full experience, then go back to the Visitor Center to buy a ticket.

 6. Ham and Biscuits is a Destination

-If you don’t come as soon as the place opens in the morning, chances are you’ll need to wait in line for a table to open in the small eatery.
-It’s worth the wait, though, and you can shop in the gift shop while you’re working up an appetite.
+If you don’t come as soon as the place opens in the morning, chances are you will need to wait in line for a table to open in the small eatery.
+It is well worth the wait, though, and you can shop in the gift shop while you’re working up an appetite.